codemanki/cloudscraper/README.md

  - `1` cloudflare returned captcha.
 Nothing to do here.
 Bad luck
  - `2` cloudflare returned page with some inner error. `error` will be `Number` within this range `1012, 1011, 1002, 1000, 1004, 1010, 1006, 1007, 1008`.
 See more [here](https://support.cloudflare.com/hc/en-us/sections/200038216-CloudFlare-Error-Messages)
  - `3` this error is returned when library failed to parse and solve js challenge. `error` will be `String` with some details. :warning: :warning: __Most likely it means that cloudflare have changed their js challenge.__
+ - `4` CF went into a loop and started to return challenge after challenge.
+If number of solved challenges is greater than `3` and another challenge is returned, throw an error

 Running tests